Tarte Party Makeup - PRO Amazonian Clay Palette

 Bright Eyes

-While our wardrobes might lean toward neutral, monochromatic themes for the foreseeable future (that’s winter for you), an all-over warm eye in shades of terra-cotta or rich copper can add a little color to your look.
+While our wardrobes might be committed to monochrome for the foreseeable future (that’s winter for you), use this burnt-orange eyeshadow look to add a little colour to your get-up instead.

 Step 1: